STS-90: Backup crew

+Crew seat assignments

 Mission highlights

 Neurolab was a Spacelab module mission focusing on the effects of microgravity on the nervous system.
 The goals of Neurolab were to study basic research questions and to increase the understanding of the mechanisms responsible for neurological and behavioral changes in space.
 Specifically, experiments would study the adaptation of the vestibular system and space adaptation syndrome, the adaptation of the central nervous system and the pathways which control the ability to sense location in the absence of gravity, and the effect of microgravity on a developing nervous system.
 The science lead was Mary Anne Frey.

 The mission was a joint venture of six space agencies and seven U.S. research agencies.
 Investigator teams from nine countries would conduct 31 studies in the microgravity environment of space.
 Other agencies participating in the mission included six institutes of the National Institutes of Health, the National Science Foundation, and the Office of Naval Research, as well as the space agencies of Canada, France, Germany, and Japan, and the European Space Agency.

 Neurolab's 26 experiments targeted one of the most complex and least understood parts of the human body – the nervous system.
 Primary goals were to conduct basic research in neurosciences and expand understanding of how the nervous system develops and functions in space.
 Test subjects were rats, mice, crickets, snails, two kinds of fish and the crew members themselves.
 Cooperative effort of NASA, several domestic partners and the space agencies of Canada (CSA), France (CNES) and Germany (DLR), as well as the European Space Agency (ESA) and the National Space Development Agency of Japan (NASDA).
-Most experiments conducted in pressurized Spacelab long module located in Columbia's payload bay.
+Most experiments conducted in pressurized Spacelab long module located in Columbias payload bay.
 This was the 16th and last scheduled flight of the ESA-developed Spacelab module although Spacelab pallets would continue to be used on the International Space Station.